act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 #### Passed Example 2

-Heading marked up with `role="heading"` that describes the topic or purpose of the following [perceivable content][].
+This heading marked up with an [explicit role][] of `heading` describes the topic of the following paragraph.

 ```html
 <html lang="en">